SaiSwaroopa1211/SaiSwaroopa1211/README.md

 - 🌱 I’m currently learning HTML5, Python, JavaScript
 - 📫 How to reach me sai.swaroopa2001@gmail.com
 - 🎯 My Goals
-    *To build a game
+   -To build a game
-    *To create a interactive website
+   -To create a interactive website
-    *Implement what I learn
+   -Implement what I learn

 <!---
 SaiSwaroopa1211/SaiSwaroopa1211 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.